Popup Toolkit User's Manual

 OpenWin_myid(immediate,exiting)

 exiting - true/false.
-This parameter tells the popup if the web page will close or will be navigated to a different URL.
+This parameter tells the popup if the web page will close or will be navigated to a different URL right after opening the popup.
 If you use the OpenWin_myid() function on a link that navigates away from the current page, set this parameter to true.

 Examples: